Kyle-James-Vanburen/AtliQ-Analytics-Dashboard/README.md

 # AtliQ-Analytics-Dashboard

+## Introduction ##
+AtliQ needed a detailed analysis of their attendance data in 2022 to understand employee working preferences.
+The HR team provided four Excel CSV data sheets covering the fiscal year of 2022, starting from April to June.
+The objective was clear: determine if employees prefer working from home or the office, calculate work from home percentages, sick leave percentages, and overall attendance rates.

+## Dashboard Overview ##
-You will need to install a free desktop version of Power BI
+**To access the dashboard, you will need to install the free desktop version of Power BI**

 Guide to installing Microsoft Power BI: https://www.wallstreetmojo.com/power-bi-desktop-install/

-Heres a weblink if you dont want to install Power BI, however you will be asked to make a Power BI account: https://app.powerbi.com/groups/me/reports/2e1cfb8b-dd40-4857-8cb4-513b5de09126/ReportSection?experience=power-bi
+Power BI weblink if you don't want to install, however you will be asked to make a Power BI account: https://app.powerbi.com/groups/me/reports/2e1cfb8b-dd40-4857-8cb4-513b5de09126/ReportSection?experience=power-bi

-# S.T.A.R

-SITUATION - AtliQ needs their attendance data to be more analyzed in 2022 for working preference.
-So, HR has provided me with four Excel CSV data sheets for their 2022 fiscal year.
-One sheet starting with Apr 22.
-A second sheet for May 22, and a third sheet for June 22.
-Along with those three months, I have an attendance key sheet to help track employee attendance records for 2022.

-TASK - I need to know if employees prefer to work from home or do they prefer to work from office?
-With that question asked, I need to know the work from home percentage for employees.
-I will also need to know the sick leave percentage for employees.
-And, lastly, I need to know the percentage for employees who are present at work.

-ACTION - Using Power BIs very powerful power query I collected and transformed the data from the excel sheets.
-Using the transform data option under the queries box in the home tab, I used the power query editior to apply my dax (Data Analysis Expressions) functions and operators to build my formulas and expressions to collect the needed data.
-With having the applied steps box on the right, I was able to keep track of my data transformation steps and functions.
-I made color coded area charts with the opposing key dashboard abbreviation color, in order to make the dashboard easier to read and understand.
-I also added a dotted trend line in each area chart to show any noticeable trends happening over time.
-To make the data of the dates more precise I added a slicer filter.
-Which allows me to see the data of all days from any selected month in the slicer.

-RESULT - Because of my initiative, HR is now able to see a clear indication and prepare for the following May with May 2022 having the most sick leave percentage.
-HR is also now able to make better utilizations on rental space and able to save cost on infrastructure, with being able to see the percentage of who works from home.

-DASHBOARD KEY:
+## Objectives and Approach ##
+### Objectives ###

+**• Work Preference Analysis:** Determine if employees prefer working from home or the office.

+**• Attendance Metrics:** Calculate work from home percentages, sick leave percentages, and overall attendance rates.

+### Approach ###
+**• Data Transformation:** Utilized Power BI's powerful power query to collect and transform data from Excel sheets.

+**• Data Analysis:** Applied DAX (Data Analysis Expressions) functions and operators using Power Query Editor to derive required metrics.

+**• Visualization:** Created color-coded area charts with trend lines to represent data visually.
+Implemented slicer filters for precise date selection.

+## Key Findings ##
+**• May 2022 Sick Leave:** Identified May 2022 with the highest sick leave percentage, enabling HR to prepare for potential future trends.

+**• Remote Work Trends:** Visualized work-from-home percentages, aiding HR in making informed decisions about office space utilization and infrastructure cost savings.

+### Dashboard Key ###
-P = Present
+**• P:** Present

-SL = Sick Leave
+**• SL:** Sick Leave

-WFH = Work From Home
+**• WFH:** Work From Home

-Slicer Filter Top Right: You can select any month or all three, and it will change every visualization on the Dashboard to the precise data selected from the date.
+### Slicer Filter ###

-- April 2022
+**• April 2022:** Data specific to April 2022

-- May 2022
+**• May 2022:** Data specific to May 2022

-- Jun 2022
+**• June 2022:** Data specific to June 2022

+## Conclusion ##
+Thanks to this initiative, HR at AtliQ now has a clear understanding of employee work preferences and attendance patterns.
+This data-driven approach has enabled HR to prepare for contingencies, optimize office resources, and enhance cost savings.

+### CONTACT: ###
-CONTACT: If you have any questions or need further assistance, please feel free to contact the project maintainer at vanburen.kyle@yahoo.com.
+If you have any questions or need further assistance, please feel free to contact the project maintainer at vanburen.kyle@yahoo.com.